Chloe199719/RadPossum/README.md

 - [react-simplemde-editor](https://www.npmjs.com/package/react-simplemde-editor) - A wrapper around the SimpleMDE Markdown editor for use in React applications.
 - [react-social-icons](https://www.npmjs.com/package/react-social-icons) - A library for displaying social media icons in React applications.
 - [stripe](https://www.npmjs.com/package/stripe) - Stripe's official Node.js library for interacting with their APIs.
-- [typescript](https://www.npmjs.com/package/typescript) - A typed superset of JavaScript that
+- [typescript](https://www.npmjs.com/package/typescript) - A typed superset of JavaScript that compiles to plain JavaScript.